Listen and subscribe on: iTunes | Spotify | Stitcher | Mixcloud | TuneIn | Google Play | RadioPublic

 Telling the stories of entrepreneurs from Washington DC and beyond…

 Work.
 Wealth.
-Wisdom: Entrepreneurs must have one of these assets before creating their start-up idea, creating their work, or innovating in an established field.
+Wisdom: Entrepreneurs must have one of these assets before creating their start-up idea or innovating in an established field.

-DC Entrepreneur is a weekly radio show and podcast that showcases the founders and minds behind some of the most innovative and creative start-ups in the Washington DC region.
-You’ll hear the stories of entrepreneurs speaking from their experience so you can gain from their insights and learn something new, whether you’re curious about starting your own business, or are an established founder or investor.
+DC Entrepreneur is a bi-weekly radio show and podcast that showcases the founders and minds behind some of the most innovative and creative start-ups in the Washington DC region.
+You’ll hear the stories of entrepreneurs speaking from their own experience so you can gain from their insights and learn something new— whether you’re curious about starting your own business, or are an established founder or investor.

 The show is produced and hosted by George Mocharko, a native of the region, who enjoys covering the stories of early to mid-stage founders whose voices are often overlooked by other business media.
 You'll enjoy hearing from these talented and inspired builders talk about their paths to success—and how they've bounced back from failure.
 Investors, business leaders, Venture Capitalists, and aspiring creators will learn what drives these intrepid professionals and why they've chosen a path different than others.